 Potential PowerShell Obfuscation via High Special Character Proportion

-editIdentifies PowerShell scripts with an abnormally high proportion of non-alphanumeric characters, often resulting from encoding, string mangling, or dynamic code generation.
+editIdentifies PowerShell script block content with an unusually high proportion of non-alphanumeric characters, often produced by encoding, string mangling, or dynamic code generation.
+Attackers use special-character heavy obfuscation to conceal payloads and hinder static analysis and AMSI.

 Rule type: esql